juliuscaesarson/Restaurant-Reservation-Analysis/README.md

 3. Does size of party affect booking behaviors or trends?
 4. Are there seasonal trends?

-I used Python and MadPlotLib to provide visual data to the questions above
+I used Pandas, NumPy, and MadPlotLib to provide visual data to the questions above